sumowll/BD4H-Bootcamp/web/spark-basic.md

 scala> lines.map(line => line.split(",")(0))
 ```

-It is also possible to write a more complexity, multiple-lines map function.
+It is also possible to write a more complex, multiple-lines map function.
 In this case, curly braces should be used in place of parentheses.
-For example, we can get both `patient-id` and `event-id`.
+For example, we can get both `patient-id` and `event-id` at the same time.
 ```scala
 scala> lines.map{line =>
   val s = line.split(",")